- Artificial Intelligence

 Here’s what that looks like:

 The list of Core ML support features and models grows each year.
 Here are the main categories:

 If you’re using third-party training libraries, you can easily convert them to Core ML with the coremltools Python package.

 Every year, the ML team at Apple extends its list of supported libraries.
 In 2020, they announced support for the most popular neural network libraries, TensorFlow and PyTorch, and turned coremltools into a one-stop shop for converting to Core ML.

 That same year, the company introduced a single converter stack called Model Intermediate Language (MIL).
 MIL was designed to streamline the conversion process and make it easy to add support for new frameworks.
 It unifies the stack by providing a standard interface for capturing information from different frameworks.

-To integrate a Core ML model into your app, follow these steps:
+To integrate an Apple Core ML model into your app, follow these steps: